EdsonAlcala/eth2-reward-simulation/README.md

 ### UX
 - [ ] Command option parameters
   - [ ] Honesty probability
   - [ ] Add ETHUSD as parameter and then return reward in USD
 - [ ] One special validator with different initial parameters
-- [ ] Monthly Report

 ### Balance
 - [ ] Inactivity penalty